-Students have the right to have an advisor present during any meetings regarding the process (other than meetings between parties and University officials regarding accommodations or protective interim measures), the live hearing and to be present to review and inspect evidence., During meetings, the advisor's role is limited to providing direct and non-disruptive assistance to the party.
-During grievance proceedings, it is the advisor's responsibility to conduct cross-examination during the live hearing.
+Students have the right to have an advisor present during any meetings regarding the process, the live hearing and to be present to review and inspect evidence., During meetings, the advisor's role is limited to providing direct and non-disruptive assistance to the party.
+During grievance proceedings, the Decision-Maker generally asks questions of each party or witness, however an advisor may be responsible to conduct cross-examination during a live hearing in limited circumstances.
 The University maintains the right to remove an advisor from any meeting or proceeding if the advisor is disruptive.
 The meeting or proceeding may then be delayed to allow the party to secure another advisor.
 Finally, if a party does not have an advisor during the live hearing, the University will provide one.

-What is the Formal Title IX Complaint and Resolution Procedures?
+What is the Formal Title IX Complaint Investigation and Resolution Procedures?

 If a formal complaint has been properly filed and submitted to the Title IX or Deputy Title IX Coordinator, the university will promptly provide the written notice to the parties who are known.
 The notice of the allegations will include sufficient details known at the time and with sufficient time to prepare a response before any initial interview.
-The respondent will have ten (10) calendar days in which to respond to the complaint after the notification of allegations.
+The respondent will have five (5) business days in which to respond to the complaint after the notification of allegations.
 In cases where a respondent refuses or fails to participate in the investigation and resolution process, the University may continue the process without the Respondent's participation.

-The University will assign the matter to an administrative investigator.
+The University will assign the matter to a Title IX Investigator.